DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

 Chemical Constituents: Barleria prionitis is often the host to larvae of the Phalanta phalantha and Junonia lemonias butterflies.
 Its leaves are known to contain 6-Hydroxyflavone, one of the chemical compounds that is a noncompetitive inhibitor of the protein cytochrome.
 From the aerial parts of Barleria prionitis, one new phenylethanoid glycoside, barlerinoside along with six known iridoid glycosides, shanzhiside methyl ester, 6-O-trans-p-coumaroyl- 8-O- acetylshanzhiside methyl ester, barlerin, acetylbarlerin, 7-methoxydi-derroside, and lupulinoside were isolated.

 Uses: It has numerous medicinal properties including treating fever, respiratory diseases, toothache, joint pains and a variety of other ailments; and it has several cosmetic uses.
 A mouthwash made from root tissue is used to relieve toothache and treat bleeding gums.

-Aim and Objectives: Aim of present study is to develop effective herbal formulation for treatment of corn.
+Aim and Objectives: Aim of the present study is to develop an effective herbal formulation for the treatment of corn.